AOS DEGREE PROGRAM – LOS ANGELES

 ABOUT THE ASSOCIATE OF OCCUPATIONAL STUDIES IN ACTING PROGRAM

 The Associate of Occupational Studies in Acting focuses on intensive training in acting for theatre and on-camera, supported by voice, movement, history, and professional development electives.
-The program consists of four major areas of focus: Acting (with an emphasis on Method Acting), Voice & Movement, History, Production & Performance, and Professional Development.
+The program consists of five major areas of focus: Method Acting, Voice & Movement, History, Production, and Professional Development.
 The 2 year degree program requires 72 weeks (six 12-Week sessions) of dedicated training and full-time study for a minimum total of 100 credit hours for degree attainment.
 Graduates will emerge with the knowledge of how to express themselves with representatives, casting directors, producers and directors, to be true to their talent and begin their careers as actors.

 This acting degree program is only offered through Lee Strasberg’s Theatre and Film Institute’s Los Angeles Campus.
 Contact our LA campus directly for more information about the next enrollment opportunities.

-Admission decisions will be made on a rolling basis with decision letters being issued approximately every 5 weeks.
+Admission decisions are made on a rolling basis with decision letters issued approximately every 5 weeks.
 Prospective students are encouraged to apply early as capacity for this program is extremely limited.
 The waitlist application deadline is September 1st.